ajdillhoff/personal-site/content/notes/boosting.md

 w\_i^{j+1} = w\_i^{j} \exp\\{\alpha\_j \mathbb{1}(f\_j(\mathbf{x}\_i \neq \mathbf{y}\_i)\\}.
 \\]

 **NOTE:** You will notice that the equation above is different from the actual update rule that was applied to the weights in this example.
-In the original publication **(TODO: reference Fruend)**, the weights are renormalized at the end of the loop.
+In the original publication, the weights are renormalized at the end of the loop (Friedman, Jerome and Hastie, Trevor and Tibshirani, Robert, 2000).
 In this example, the normalization is combined with the update.
 In either case, the updated weights are shown below.

 | x1 | x2 | y | weight |
 |----|----|---|--------|